 Against all odds, Norco’s first bicycles became a big success and the company kept growing bigger and bigger.

 Interestingly, Norco was one of the original manufacturers of 10-speed bikes and helped popularize BMX bicycles.
-In 1973, they built their first full-suspension BMX bicycle and in 1975 their first 10-speed drop bar road bike saw the light of day.
+In 1973, they built their first full-suspension BMX bicycle, in 1975 their first 10-speed drop bar road bike.

 In 1984, Norco also became one of the first manufacturers of mountain bikes on the North American market, including North America’s first front suspension-specific MTB—the Norco Rampage.

-In 1995, they began selling bicycles worldwide and the rest is history.
+They began selling bicycles worldwide in 1995 and the rest is history.
 Today Norco has close to 150 models sold in all parts of the world.

 Norco’s Unique Design Approach

 Norco takes a unique design approach when it comes to developing and manufacturing their bikes.
 This includes a careful selection of materials, a stringent engineering process that aims to provide the best fit for all riders, as well as the development of advanced technologies to improvise the ride quality and feel.

 Here are a few of Norco’s most important design approach highlights.

 The easiest way to develop a bike frame is to design the geometry in a single frame size and then simply scale it to fit the reach of all other sizes.
 However, this is not the best way to do it.

 Instead, Norco fine-tunes both the reach and the rear-center length, to ensure the best weight distribution for all types of riders.